KoT9R/Qodana/topics/teamcity-configuration.md

    EOM
    ```
-Now that you have configured and run the build, you can observe inspection results on the build page.
+Now that you have configured and run the build, you can observe [inspection results](ui-overview.md).